guigrpa/storyboard/README.md

 * `foo, bar:INFO, -test, *:WARN` will include logs from `foo` (`DEBUG` or higher), `bar` (`INFO` or higher), and all other sources (`WARN` or higher), but exclude source `test`.
 * `ba*:*, -basket` will include all logs from `bar`, `baz`, etc. but exclude source `basket`.

-In Node, you can configure log filtering via the `STORYBOARD` environment variable:
+In Node, you can configure log filtering via the `STORYBOARD` environment variable (have a look at [cross-env](https://github.com/kentcdodds/cross-env) for a cross-platform setup):

 ```bash
 # OS X / Linux